Fardous-Alom/Fardous-Alom.github.io/README.md

 An introductory section with a brief description and a call-to-action button.

 ### About Us
-Information about Ninestars and what we do.
+Information about myself and what I do.

 ### Services
-Details about the services we offer.
+Details about the services I offer.

 ### Portfolio
-A showcase of our projects, categorized by type (App, Card, Web).
+A showcase of my projects, categorized by type (App, Card, Web).

 ### Team
-Information about our team members.
+Information about team I've worked with.

-### F.A.Q
-Frequently asked questions section.

 ### Clients
 Testimonials from our trusted clients.

-### Contact Us
+### Contact
 Contact information and a form for users to get in touch.

 ### Footer